Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

 ## Usage (Linux)

 The project provides classes to represent the Bose-Hubbard Hamiltonian and to perform various operations and calculations related to the model.
-The main classes are:
+The main goals of the files are:

 - `BH`: Represents the Bose-Hubbard Hamiltonian.
 - `Neighbours`: Generates the list of neighbours for different lattice structures i.e. the geometry of the lattice.